Cincinnati Nursing Home Abuse Lawyer

-The facility fails to thoroughly investigate potential employees – A thorough investigation, including background checks, of all potential employees, is necessary for identifying those who have abused in the past or those who may be inclined to abuse in the future.
+The facility fails to investigate potential employees thoroughly – A thorough investigation, including background checks, of all potential employees is necessary for identifying those who have been abused in the past or those who may be inclined to abuse in the future.

 Staff members are not properly trained – Nursing home neglect and abuse often stem from improper training of employees.
 As a result, the employees may not know how to properly care for and interact with the residents.

 You can legally pursue damages if you or your loved one was abused or neglected while in a nursing home or assisted living facility.
 Victims and their families can recover for the following:

 - Past and future medical expenses